Or: A Skeptic’s Journey

 All of which deterred me only a little because I knew what I knew.
 Although I never went out of my way to engage others on this issue, to be a skeptical sort is to be cursed with a certain amount of compulsive contrariness.
 So if you were so kind as to start a debate, I would gladly finish it.

 It might have been inevitable that I became a climate skeptic, because by nature and habit I tend to question things, and to reject that which does not add up.
-This habit formed very early in life.
+This habit formed early in life.
 When I was about seven years old, for example, I decided after due consideration that my family’s very conventional religion (Presbyterianism) made no sense whatsoever.
 It didn’t add up, and I said so.
-To their credit, my family was quite accepting of this apostasy.
+To their credit, my family was quite accepting of this apostasy, probably because they weren’t all that into it either.
 Recognizing a lost cause when they saw one, I was soon excused from church-related activities.
 In much the same way, the evangelical fervor of climate activism, seemingly immune to all logic, seemed a red flag, and triggered my natural contrarianism.

 Nobody likes a fanatic, though, and I always consciously strove to keep my devotion to the topic within reasonable bounds, so that it did not inadvertently cross that nebulous frontier separating “interest” from “obsession.”
 If this should ever happen, by the way, please let me know, immediately and in no uncertain terms.